Go the Distance: Critical reception

 Christian Clemmensen of Filmtracks deemed "Go the Distance" to be Hercules's "only redeeming song" out of an unsatisfactory soundtrack.
 However, he criticized Roger Bart's version for his "whiny voice", which Clemmensen expressed had a tone that is "remarkably irritating", while he considered Michael Bolton's pop version to be "finely tuned".

 The book Ways of Being Male felt that the phrase "go the distance" is a prime example of the way themes are "couched in the language of sport and competition" throughout the film.
 Den of Geek deemed it "one of Disney's great anthems/motivational mantras for all aspiring athletes and deities."
-MoviePilot suggests that the shooting star during "Go the Distance" is actually Aladdin and Jasmine's magic carpet ride.
-The Globe and Mail likened it to Duddy's Leaving St. Urbain Street, while BoingBoing compared it to Pocahontass "Just Around the Riverbend".
+Moviepilot suggests that the shooting star during "Go the Distance" is actually Aladdin and Jasmine's magic carpet ride.
+The Globe and Mail likened it to Duddy's "Leaving St. Urbain Street", while Boing Boing compared it to Pocahontass "Just Around the Riverbend".
 Vulture deemed it "inspiring".

 Awards and chart placings

 The song was nominated for the Academy Award for Best Original Song and the Golden Globe Award for Best Original Song.
 Both awards, however, went to "My Heart Will Go On", a song by Celine Dion from Titanic, a film directed by James Cameron.
-"Go the Distance" peaked at #24 on the Billboard Hot 100 chart and went to #1 on the Hot Adult Contemporary Tracks chart, Bolton's ninth song to top this chart.
+"Go the Distance" peaked at #24 on the Billboard Hot 100 chart and went to #1 for 3 weeks on the Hot Adult Contemporary Tracks chart, Bolton's ninth song to top this chart.

 Versions

 Film version

 The song was recorded by American actor Roger Bart in his film role as the singing voice of Hercules.

-"Go the Distance" is performed in the film by Hercules (age 15) who possesses god-like strength and finds it increasingly hard to fit in with his peers.
+"Go the Distance" is performed in the film by Hercules (age 15), who possesses god-like strength and finds it increasingly hard to fit in with his peers.
 The song serves as Hercules' prayer to the Gods to help him find where he truly belongs.
 His prayers are answered, as he is revealed to be the long-lost son of Zeus, king of the gods.
 Hercules is also told that he must become a true hero in order to rejoin his father on Mount Olympus.
 The number is later reprised when Hercules sets off on his quest to become a true hero, proclaiming that he wants to "go the distance" in order to prove himself.